LuisRJean/LuisRJean/README.md

 # About me

 *Once upon a time, I found joy and excitement in technology then had my career life change when going from a Software Development Intern/Junior to DevOps Specialist*.
-Now I study in the DevOps field building a platform for engineers while in search of a full time IT-Software Developement Engineer position.
+Now I study in the DevOps field building a platform for engineers while searching for a full-time IT-Software Developement Engineer position.

 # Hola👋, I’m Luis Jean